-By this time next year, the L train will be shut down, making Williamsburg harder to get to.
-Don’t miss your chance to appreciate its excellent food and drinks, be one of the first to relax in the brand-spanking-new Domino Park, and dance the night away in places that take music seriously.
-It might take 10 hours for you to be convinced—or our Williamsburg Immersion on Saturday— but then, I promise, even developers won’t be able to tear you away.
+By this time next year, the L train will be shut down.
+Soon the L Train will close frequently on nights and weekends, making Williamsburg harder to get to.
+Don’t miss your chance to appreciate its excellent food and drinks, relax in the brand-spanking-new Domino Park, and dance the night away in places that take music seriously.
+It might take 10 hours for you to be convinced, but then, I promise, even developers won’t be able to tear you away.
 Like an optical illusion, at first you might only see a crowded shopping mall, but look hard enough (and drink enough mezcal negronis and orange wine) and you’ll see the other thing.
 That’s when the neighborhood gets a little more interesting.

 1pm, Coffee at The Lot Radio